scy/dotfiles/README.md

 This is currently replacing [dotscy](https://github.com/scy/dotscy) in order to have a fresh start.
 The old repo contained a lot of configs for tools that I no longer use, even fonts and binaries that I don't want anymore, but still had in the history.

-These settings have been in use on macOS and Debian (in WSL and standalone); they should run on other Unixes as well.
+These settings have been in use on macOS and Debian/Ubuntu (in WSL and standalone); they should run on other Unixes as well.

 ## Setting up